trans-travel/trans-travel/us/oh.md

-   (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government (13 February 2025).
+   (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government (verified Mar.
+18, 2025).

 ## Child Custody / Abuse

  * Transition care is not specifically defined as child abuse.
-However, as some youth gender transition medical care is now illegal in Ohio, it is unknown how that may affect custody.
+However, as some youth gender transition medical care is illegal in Ohio, it is unknown how that may affect custody.
  * HB68 explicitly protects anti-trans parents who are causing harm to trans youth.
  * There is no sanctuary law preventing cooperation with other